 For Your Heart, Eat Fish Or Take Pills?
-A Dose Of This Drug Equals 8 Salmon Servings
+Now There's A Drug Equal To 8 Salmon Servings

 As for the recommendation to expand the use of Vascepa, the FDA typically follows the advice of its advisory panels and is expected to decide on expanded approval by the end of the year.

 The cost of the drug is about $300 per month.
-Out of pocket costs to people who are prescribed the drug would be lower depending on insurance coverage and co-pays.
+Out-of-pocket costs to people who are prescribed the drug would be lower depending on insurance coverage and copays.